Mubarak Ali Al Sabah: Military career

-Captain Al Sabah is a combat-tested leader who has earned frontline experience through Operation Iraqi Freedom and numerous joint maritime exercises throughout the Middle East, United Kingdom and United States of America.
+Commodore Al Sabah is a combat-tested leader who has earned frontline experience through Operation Iraqi Freedom and numerous joint maritime exercises throughout the Middle East, United Kingdom and United States of America.
 His leadership during these exercises has earned him the trust and respect of naval and military leaders from across the international community.
 His command, staff appointments, education and experience have broadened his strategic perspective.
 His strategic perspective have led him to organizing international conferences, media events and high-level strategic engagements to enhance regional, national and international security.
 Most notable, is his keen ability to anticipate emerging opportunities, and security threats in the Middle East region at levels normally expected of diplomats, naval or military leaders senior to him in rank.
-In February 2019, Captain Mubarak Ali Al Sabah assumed duties as Commander of Combined Task Force 152 responsible for coordinating and enhancing regional maritime security and cooperation in the Arabian Gulf.
+In February 2019, Commodore Mubarak Ali Al Sabah assumed duties as Commander of Combined Task Force 152 responsible for coordinating and enhancing regional maritime security and cooperation in the Arabian Gulf.
 He led the largest sustained Joint Patrol in CTF 152 recent history with over 60 Naval and Coast Guard vessels from contributing nations of Combined Maritime Forces.
-In September 2019, Captain Mubarak Ali Al Sabah assumed duties as Assistant to Commander CMF for Regional Integrations.
+In September 2019, Commodore Mubarak Ali Al Sabah assumed duties as Assistant to Commander CMF for Regional Integrations.
 He currently is a senior official of Kuwait's Ministry of Interior promoting Public Diplomacy, Foreign Policy and International Relations.